-The CCAT SG video surveillance system is a conventional system.
+The CCAT video surveillance system is a conventional system.
 The surveillance camera operates 24 hours / day, 7 days / week.
 The image quality allows the identification of the persons in the coverage area of the surveillance camera.
 It records digital images by recording, captured images, as well as time, date and place.
 We do not use state-of-the-art technology or intelligent video surveillance, we do not interconnect our system with other systems and do not use audio recordings or „CCTV with sound”.

 5.2.
 Purpose of video surveillance

-CCAT SG uses the surveillance system to guarantee security, security and access control.
+CCAT uses the surveillance system to guarantee security, security and access control.
 The surveillance system helps control access to the building and ensures the security and safety of buildings, staff and visitors, as well as the goods and documents present or kept in the premises.